antorguez95/CVD_risk_and_TL/README.md

 ## Generated results

+The execution of each `.ipynb`file generates the `EDA` and `results` folders.
+Mainly, in the `EDA` folder, the histograms of the different continous variables of the datasets are stored, to visually demonstrate the heterogeneity of both datasets.
+In the `results` folder, an Excel file contiaining the results pre-TL and post-TL are placed, including also the classification confusion matrices.
+Please, refer to our [paper](https://dsd-seaa2023.com/) for a more detailed analysis of the obtained results.

 ## Learn more

 For any other questions related with the code or the [proposed framework](https://dsd-seaa2023.com/) itself, you can post an issue on this repository or contact me via email.